call us today

 Individuals in Florida are often charged with sexual offenses after a false accusation, they committed an offense without the intent to, or they were unaware their acts were illegal.
 No matter the reason, sexual offenses in Florida can result in serious repercussions, including social stigma, a criminal record, sex offender registration requirements, fines and/or a jail or prison sentence.
 A few of the most commonly prosecuted sexual offenses in Florida include, but are not limited to:

 If you have been charged with any sex crime in Gainesville, or any of the surrounding areas in Florida, including Ocala, Alachua, and Lake City, contact the Galigani Law Firm.
-Dean Galigani is an experienced criminal defense attorney Board Certified in Criminal Trial Law by the Florida Bar, its only expert designation and a difficult distinction to reach.
 He also represents students during sex crime related college disciplinary hearings.
 Call the Galigani Law Firm today for a free consultation with a Gainesville sex crime attorney at (352) 375-0812 about your alleged sex crimes charge.

 Some of the most common sex crime charges in Florida are: